ethyca/fides/docs/fides/docs/ci_reference.md

 # CI/CD Reference

-Fidesctl is a CI/CD tool first and foremost.
-With that in mind, we've included example CI/CD files for GitHub Actions to give an idea of what it looks like to run Fidesctl as part of a software development workflow.

-You should plan to implement two CI actions:
+Fidesctl is primarily a tool designed to integrate with your CI pipeline configuration.
+You should plan to implement at least two CI actions:

+1. `fidesctl evaluate --dry <resource_dir>`
+    - Run against the latest commit on code changesets (pull requests, merge requests, etc.)
-1. Run `fidesctl evaluate --dry <resource_dir>` on pull requests, to check if new code will be accepted without applying those changes to the server.
+    - Checks if code changes will be accepted, without also applying changes to the fidesctl server
+2. `fidesctl evaluate <resource_dir>`
+    - Run against commits representing merges into the default branch
-2. Run `fidesctl evaluate <resource_dir>` on commits to main, to synchronize the latest changes to the server.
+    - Synchronizes the latest changes to the fidesctl server

+The following code snippets are meant only as simple example implementations, to illustrate how you might integrate fidesctl using various popular CI pipline tools.
+Always inspect, understand, and test your production CI configuration files.

 Let's see what those look like for GitHub Actions: